JackyWang96/Engineering-Code-Contribution-Tracker_Backend/readme.md

 The frontend can fetch data via RESTful APIs once the database is successfully updated.
 The usage of APIs related to different platforms will be briefly introduced below (More details on https://confluence.cis.unimelb.edu.au:8443/display/COMP900822021SM2SP/11.+API+Documents).

 **Confluence**

 `api/v1/confluence/<space_key>/meeting_minutes` is for passing all information about meeting minutes on Confluence including title, time, type of meeting and URL.
 The required input is space key.
-Run `curl --location --request GET http://127.0.0.1:8000/api/v1/confluence/<space_key>/meeting_minutes` to test it
+Run `curl --location --request GET http://127.0.0.1:8000/api/v1/confluence/<space_key>/meeting_minutes` to test it.

 `api/v1/confluence/getNewstConfluence/spaces/<space_key>` is for passing all information related to documentation pages on Confluence including title, person who made lastest change and URL.
 The required input is space key.
 Run `curl --location --request GET http://127.0.0.1:8000/api/v1/confluence/getNewstConfluence/spaces/<space_key>` on command to test it.

 `api/v1/confluence/getConfluenceUpdate/spaces/<space_key>` is for passing all information about history of modification on Confluence including title and modification history, and people who have made changes.
 The required input is space key.
 Run `curl --location --request GET http://127.0.0.1:8000/api/v1/confluence/getConfluenceUpdate/spaces/<space_key>` on command to test it.

 `api/v1/confluence/getConfluenceLastestUpdate/spaces/<space_key>` is for passing information about the most recent update by team members on Confluence.
 Run `curl --location --request GET http://127.0.0.1:8000/api/v1/confluence/getConfluenceLastestUpdate/spaces/<space_key>` to test it.